For High-Stakes & Regulated Operations

 The problem

-Agents moving money is already happening.
+Agents taking high-stakes actions is already happening.
 Most infrastructure wasn't built for it.

 These aren't hypothetical risks.
-They're architectural gaps that exist today in every major payment stack running AI agents.
+They're architectural gaps that exist today in every high-stakes system running AI agents.

 01

-An LLM agent with payment scope misinterprets a support ticket and initiates a $89,100 wire to a scammer's account.
-No existing IAM system catches this — the agent had valid credentials.
+An LLM agent misinterprets a support ticket and triggers an action it was never meant to — a large value transfer, a bulk record export, a privileged API call.
+No existing IAM system catches this: the agent had valid credentials.

 02